 Tracking Your Nonprofit Accounting

-With cash flow in and out of your nonprofit organization unstable, tracking your accounting and maintaining your bookkeeping is essential is more important than ever.
+With cash flow in and out of your nonprofit organization unstable, tracking your accounting and maintaining your bookkeeping is more important than ever.
 As you get loans, grants, or donations, having the tools in place to keep up with finances will help you best budget the money most effectively.